jcorreia11/jcorreia11.github.io/aboutme.md

 - Research Collaborator at BISBI Group, Centre of Biological Engineering, University of Minho (02/2019 - 12/2024)
 - Research Collaborator at EvoBiomed Group, Life and Health Sciences Research Institute (ICVS), University of Minho (09/2017 - 12/2018)

+### Appointments

+- [Member of the Coordination Committee for the B.Sc. in Applied Data Science](assets/files/LCDA_%20Nomeação_Comissão_de_Coordenacao.pdf) - Catholic University of Portugal in Braga (03/2025 - Present)

 ### Industry Experience

 - Head of Cheminformatics Development at OmniumAI (05/2024 - Present)